Looking for cheap, good and Halal food in Orchard Road? You can get a full meal under $10 at these awesome local eateries!

-Travel can be stressful when you don’t know where to find your next meal, especially with the unfamiliar environment and cuisine.
-As Muslim travellers, we can agree that we always worry about what’s be safe to eat.
+Travel can be stressful when you don’t know where to find your next meal, especially in an unfamiliar environment and cuisine.
+As Muslim travellers, we can agree that we always worry about what’s safe to eat.

 Well, you can set those qualms aside as this is THE ultimate food guide you’ll need when exploring Japan’s vibrant capital!
 We’ve collated a nifty list of all the Halal eateries in Tokyo that you can visit after an arduous day of exploring (read: more like shopping!).